workmanw/ember-computed-sortby/README.md

 ## Documentation

-A computed property which returns a new sorted array of content from the first dependent array.
-The sort order is based on the string or array of string values provided as the second argument.
+A computed property which returns a new sorted array of content from the a dependent array.
+The sort order is defined by the second, and any subsequent, string arguments.
+Adding a suffix of ':desc' to any of those string arguments will cause that order to be applied as descending.

-The second argument, sortDefinitions, can be a string or array of string value(s) which indicates the item property and direction of the sort.
-Adding a suffix of ':desc' will cause the list to be sorted in descending order.

 Example: